skateco/skateco.github.io/content/docs/getting-started.md

 Now, let's register a cluster:

-*Note: Change ~/.ssh/id_rsa to the path to the private key that can access your nodes*
+*Note: Change ~/.ssh/id_rsa to the path to the private key that can access your nodes*.
+*Should be the same that was used with the `clusterplz` script*

 ```shell
 skate create cluster my-cluster --default-user $USER --default-key ~/.ssh/id_rsa